Monte Tondo

 San Pietro Valpolicella Superiore DOC

 Located directly between Lago di Garda and Venezia, Monte Tondo is making some of the most exciting, vibrant wines in all of Veneto.
 This Valpolicella is a great example; somewhere between a Ripasso and a basic Valpolicella.
-The grapes are dried for about a month in a well ventilated “fruttai” before pressing, and ultimately aged for five months in oak.
+The grapes are dried for about a month in a well ventilated “fruttaio” before pressing, and ultimately aged for five months in oak.
 Not a frivolous wine, it offers aromas of sour black cherry, spices, and violets, followed by a smooth palate.

 Color